 - ef.com/english-resources: Here is more comprehensive information about CELTA certification and syllabi.

-The Centre for International Cooperation at Masaryk University is now accepting applications for the spring semester 2020.
+The Centre for International Cooperation at Masaryk University is now accepting applications for the autumn semester 2020.
 The application form is available on-line at IS OIS (choose TESOL TE programme).
-The Autumn TESOL TE course is not being opened.

 Applications are reviewed on a rolling basis, so the course may fill up before the deadlines stated above.

-- Prior to September: Application form submission to the Centre for International Cooperation at Masaryk University, and the application is reviewed there.
+- By April 15: Application form submission to the Centre for International Cooperation at Masaryk University, and the application is reviewed there.

-- Prior to September/October: Interview with a CELTA tutor (by phone or in person in Brno).
-The student is invited by Office for International Studies for interview.
+- By end of April: Interview with a CELTA tutor (by phone, Skype, or in person in Brno).
+The student is invited by Office for International Cooperation for the interview.

-- September/October at earliest: Acceptance onto the TESOL TE programme (an official letter issued by Centre for International Cooperation).
+- April/early May: Acceptance onto the TESOL TE programme (an official letter issued by Centre for International Cooperation).

 All of the courses within the TESOL TE programme are taught in English.